manwaring/lambda-wrapper/README.md

 If you want each invocation to be tagged with the AWS region, environment/, and Git revision simply set environment variables for each: `REGION=us-east-1`, `STAGE=prod`, `REVISION=f4ba682` (see [git-rev-sync](https://www.npmjs.com/package/git-rev-sync) and [serverless-plugin-git-variables](https://www.npmjs.com/package/serverless-plugin-git-variables) for libraries that can help you set git revision)

-If you want to take advantage of either [Epsagon](https://epsagon.com/) or [IOPipe](https://www.iopipe.com/) for advanced serverless instrumentation (highly recommmended!) you'll need to create an account with them and follow their instructions for setting up your project.
-If this library detects either of those packages it will automatically apply standard tagging (Epsagon labels and IOPipe labels and metrics) to each invocation for easier logging, monitoring, and troubleshooting.

 # Supported events

 All of the events bellow have a corresponding wrapper which provides a deconstructed method signature exposing parsed/unmarshalled request parameters and helper response methods.